aaryanharshith/ECLIPSE-Engine/README.md

 # POWer-Engine
-Enter DNA from your bioreactor filtrate.
-Instantly track chlorite-resistant microbes.
+Enter DNA-seq from your reactor filtrate.
+Instantly track bacteria, phages, and chlorite-resistant microbes.

+Built by Aaryan Harshith for POW.bio (2025)